pananton/busrpc-spec/docs/busrpc.md

 Busrpc framework uses Google's [protocol buffers](https://developers.google.com/protocol-buffers) as a format of network messages.
 This mechanism was considered as most suitable for the busrpc framework needs because of the following features:
 * support of all popular programming languages
-* extension of protobuf file syntax with [custom options](https://developers.google.com/protocol-buffers/docs/proto3#customoptions)
+* support for extension of protobuf file syntax with [custom options](https://developers.google.com/protocol-buffers/docs/proto3#customoptions)
 * rich API for introspecting protobuf generated types, which facilitates custom tools and client libraries development
 * easy conversion from binary data to text (JSON) and vice versa